aysedemirel/100-days-of-code/r1-log.md

 I worked on the server-client project.
 I opened a repository on GitHub.
 In the first place, I added three examples for java.
 I plan to add for C ++ and Python as well.

 ### R1D39

+Day 39: I started learning JavaScript.
+I was curious about Visual Studio Code, so I downloaded it to try while coding JavaScript.

+### R1D40